gemerden/pycicle/README.md

 The parser constructor has one main argument and it is intended to be positional (to avoid name conflicts; see subparsers later on):

-- `__target` (callable, default=None): the user callable to be called with the argument values when the parser is done, or when the 'run' button in the GUI is clicked.
-When there is no target, arguments are parsed (validated), but there is no target to run.
-For example:  `parser = Parser(some_target)`,
+- `__target` (callable, default=None): the user callable to be called with the argument values set on the command line or in the GUI.
+Note that the target function parameters must be the same as the command line options!
+When no target is given, arguments are parsed (validated), but there is no target to run.
+Example:  `parser = Parser(some_target)`,
 - `**subparsers`: additionally sub-parsers can be configured.
 These correspond to sub command on the command line.
 E.g. `parser = Parser(init=InitParser(some_target), run=RunParser(some_other_target))`, which from the command line would be called as `python file.py run --time 30` or similar.

 Note that both a target and sub-parsers can be configured.
 More on sub-parsers below.